-The NMRPy code and its dependencies can be installed directly from PyPI into a virtual environment (if you are currently using one) using pip.
+The NMRPy code and its dependencies can now be installed directly from PyPI into your virtual environment using pip.

 '''

-$ pip install nmrpy
+(nmr) $ pip install nmrpy

 '''

-2.3 Testing the installation
+2.4 Testing the installation

 Various tests are provided to test aspects of the NMRPy functionality within the unittest framework.
 The tests should be run from a terminal and can be invoked with nmrpy.test() after importing the nmrpy module.